The Pros and Cons of Timesheets in Advertising

 When starting a project for a client, the account manager or traffic manager will open a job number and begin to track hours.
 These will usually match the proposal or bid given to the client, and will be broken down into hours spent primarily in: research, planning and strategy, creative development, production and project administration.

 If all goes to plan, the actual hours spent on the project will correlate nicely with the estimate, but that usually isn't the case.
 Creative development often eats up more time than any other part of the process, due to a change in direction, client feedback, or the inability to crack the brief.
-This can become a point of contention with the client because they don't want to be spending a lot of extra money on creative time because the creative department is having trouble identifying a solution.
+It can become a point of contention with the client because they don't want to be spending a lot of extra money on creative time because the creative department is having trouble identifying a solution.

 However, the timesheet must be filled in correctly to track that time and show the client how the money was spent, and how the agency operated.
 It's a good way to see if some projects are too labor-intensive to turn a profit, or if others are so lucrative as to merit investment in that client for further work.
 And in a nutshell, that's the role of the timesheet.